domoticz/domoticz/dzVents/documentation/README.md

 	- **osExecute(cmd)**: *Function*:  Execute an os command.
 	- **rightPad(string, length [, character])**: *Function*: <sup>2.4.27</sup> Succeed string with given character(s) (default = space) to given length.
 	- **round(number, [decimalPlaces])**: *Function*.
 Helper function to round numbers.
 Default decimalPlaces is 0.
-	- **sceneExists(parm)**: *Function*: <sup>2.4.28</sup> returns name when entered with valid sceneID or ID when entered with valid sceneName or false when not a sceneID or sceneName of an existing scene
+	- **sceneExists(parm)**: *Function*: <sup>2.4.28</sup> returns name when entered with valid scene ^3.0.12^ or sceneID and return ID when entered with valid sceneName or false when not a scene, sceneID or sceneName of an existing scene
 	- **setLogMarker([marker])**: *Function*: <sup>2.5.2</sup> set logMarker to 'marker'.
 Defaults to scriptname.
 Can be used to change logMarker based on flow in script
 	- **stringSplit(string, [separator ])**:<sup>2.4.19</sup> *Function*.
 Helper function to split a line in separate words.
 Default separator is space.
 Return is a table with separate words.
 	- **stringToSeconds(str)**:  *Function*: <sup>3.0.1</sup>  Returns number of seconds between now and str.